NJ Saltwater Reg. Summary

 Notice: All non-collapsible Chesapeake-style crab pots must be constructed to include a biodegradable panel designed to create and opening to allow crabs and other organisms to escape if the pot is lost or abandoned.
 All Non-collapsible Chesapeake-style crab pots set in any manmade lagoon or any water body less than 150 feet wide must also include a turtle excluder device inside all pot entrance funnels.

-To see 1998 Law: Go to Bio-Degradable Doors and Turtle Extruders---NJ Fish & Game Page (Scott's Bait and Tackle: We carry traps and turtle excluders to comply with the 1998 law.)
+To see law: Go to Bio-Degradable Doors and Turtle Extruders---NJ Fish & Game Page (Scott's Bait and Tackle: We carry traps and turtle excluders to comply with the 1998 law.)

 Horseshoe Crabs

 The harvest of horseshoe crabs is prohibited.
-Possesion of horseshoe crabs is also prohibited except for those individuals holding a scientific collection permit for research and education and those fisherman that can provide suitable documentation that the horseshoe crabs in their possession were harvested outside the state of New Jersey.
+Possession of horseshoe crabs is also prohibited except for those individuals holding a scientific collecting permit for research and education and those fishermen that can provide suitable documentation that the horseshoe crabs in their possession were harvested outside of New Jersey.

 Mollusks (Shellfish)

 1. All persons must be licensed to harvest any shellfish.
-Shellfish means any species of benthic mollusks (except conch) including hard clams, soft clams, surf clams, mussels and oysters.
+See license information, page 23.
+Shellfish means any species of benthic mollusks (except conch) including hard and soft clams, oysters, surf clams, bay scallops and mussels.

 2. It is illegal to harvest shellfish from condemned waters, even for bait purposes.
 It is also illegal to harvest shellfish including surf clams from beaches adjacent to water classified as condemned.
-Shellfish water classification charts are available from license agents, any state shellfish office or Marine Police Station.
+Shellfish water classification charts are available from license agents or any state shell- fish office.
+See page 23 for shellfish license information.
 Charts are updated annually.

-4. Harvesting of shellfish on public grounds is restricted to the use of hand implements.
+4. Harvesting shellfish on public grounds is restricted to the use of hand implements.

 5. It is illegal to harvest shellfish from leased grounds.
 These grounds are delineated by stakes or buoys set by the lease holder.
-Charts of the leases may be examined at the Nacote Creek or Bivalve Shellfish Offices during regular business hours.
+Charts of the leases may be examined at Fish and Wildlife's Nacote Creek or Delaware Bay shellfish offices during regular business hours.
+Invasion onto leased grounds is punishable by penalties up to $3,000 and loss of all equipment.

-See additional information in the license section of this website.
-Hard Clams
+See additional information in the NJFishandWildlife.com Site Hard Clams

 1. No holder of any recreational shellfish license may take more than 150 clams per day.
 Only certified shellfish dealers may purchase clams from commercial harvesters.